 As a result, a minimum of 48 hours notice should be given if a passenger requires disability assistance.
 However, at busy times more time may be required.
-This is because of safety regulations, because they can only accommodate a small number of people at any particular time on a flight.
+This is because of safety regulations because they can only accommodate a small number of people at any particular time on a flight.
 Our advice is to arrange the assistance you require as soon as possible.

 The airline you booked with will inform both airports of the type of assistance needed.
 The team of airport assistance providers will then be expecting you.
 They will meet you at the departure airport and have everything in place for you.
-Likewise they will get you to the aircraft assisted with equipment and with personal help.
+Likewise, they will get you to the aircraft assisted with equipment and with personal help.
 The destination airport will also be aware of the situation and have their ground team ready in place.

 Tip: Be precise and accurate as to exactly what assistance you need.
 Airports can be huge and at Gran Canaria airport there are large walking areas.
-Remember you need to get to your luggage collection, passport control and on to the arrivals hall.
+Remember you need to get to your luggage collection, passport control, and on to the arrivals hall.

 Passengers need to request disability assistance at least 48 hours in advance.

 If your requirements change while in Gran Canaria it is good to contact Aena on +34 91 321 10 00 and inform them.
-Also you can visit Aena’s website for more information.
+Also, you can visit Aena’s website for more information.

 Go to the pre-arranged meeting point.
-If this has not be arranged, then in the departures hall, inform a member of staff that you have arrived and that you need disability assistance.
+If this has not been arranged, then in the departures hall, inform a member of staff that you have arrived and that you need disability assistance.
 There are also intercoms at fixed locations to inform the airport staff.
 They will ask you to wait there and then they will collect you.